bajoski34/Flutterwave-woocommerce/readme.txt

 = Configure the plugin =
 To configure the plugin, go to __WooCommerce > Settings__ from the left menu, click __Checkout__ tab.
 Click on __Flutterwave__.

-* __Enable/Disable__ - check the box to enable Rave Payment Gateway.
+* __Enable/Disable__ - check the box to enable Flutterwave Payment Gateway.
-* __Pay Button Public Key__ - Enter your public key which can be retrieved from the "Pay Buttons" page on your Rave account dashboard.
+* __Pay Button Public Key__ - Enter your public key which can be retrieved from the "Pay Buttons" page on your Flutterwave account dashboard.
 * __Modal Title__ - (Optional) customize the title of the Pay Modal.
-Default is Rave.
+Default is Flutterwave.
 * Click __Save Changes__ to save your changes.